Marie, Princess of Liechtenstein

-Marie of Wchinitz and Tettau (Marie Aglaë Bonaventura Theresia; 14 April 1940 – 21 August 2021) was Princess of Liechtenstein from 13 November 1989 until her death in 2021 as the wife of Prince Hans-Adam II.
+Countess Marie Aglaë Bonaventura Theresia Kinsky von Wchinitz und Tettau (14 April 1940 – 21 August 2021) was Princess of Liechtenstein from 13 November 1989 until her death in 2021 as the wife of Prince Hans-Adam II.
 By birth, she was a member of the House of Kinsky.

 Biography

 Early life and career

 Countess Marie was born on 14 April 1940 in Prague as the daughter of Count Ferdinand Kinsky of Wchinitz and Tettau (1907–1969) and his wife, Countess Henriette Caroline of Ledebur-Wicheln (1910–2002) in the Nazi-run Protectorate of Bohemia and Moravia (now the Czech Republic).
-Her paternal grandparents were Count Ferdinand Vincenz Kinsky von Wchinitz und Tettau and Princess Aglae Franziska von Auersperg (1868-1919).
+Her paternal grandparents were Count Ferdinand Vincenz Kinsky von Wchinitz und Tettau and Princess Aglae Franziska von Auersperg (1868–1919).
 Her maternal grandparents were Count Eugen Rudolf Maria von Ledebur-Wicheln and Countess Eleonore Larisch von Moennich, great-granddaughter of Barbu Dimitrie Știrbei, Prince of Wallachia.

 Countess Marie spent the first five years of her life in the Horažďovice family estate in Bohemia.
 In 1945, her family fled to Germany where Marie began her education in Ering am Inn from 1946 to 1950.
 Then she attended Lioba Sisters' boarding school at the Wald Monastery in Baden-Württemberg for eight years.
 In 1957, she spent an extended period of time in England to improve her English.
 She then attended the Academy for Applied Arts at the University of Munich, graduating in 1961.
-Following some time in Paris to improve her French, she began working as a commercial artist for a printing house in Dachau, Germany until 1965.
+Following some time in Paris to improve her French, she began working as a commercial artist for a printing house in Dachau, Germany, until 1965.